-We assist guests who have varying degrees of nutrition needs, from gluten-free diets, to multiple food allergies and intolerances.
-Our staff Registered Dietitian is available for individual appointments to review concerns and accommodations along with our Executive Chefs at each of our 3 dining halls.
-Students who eat in the dining halls with specific nutrition concerns or medically-restricted diets are advised to set up a meeting with the Registered Dietitian:
+Our staff registered dietitian along with our executive chefs from our three dining halls are available for individual appointments to review concerns and accommodations.
+Students who eat in the dining halls with specific nutrition concerns or medically-restricted diets are advised to set up a meeting with the registered dietitian:

 Rochelle L'Italien, M.S., R.D., L.D.

-- Online menus: Our menus are posted on our web site and list options for the present day and 10 days ahead for review.
-Expanded nutrition facts and ingredient information is also available on our menus page; see clarification here: http://www.unh.edu/dining/nutrition/pdf/nutrition-navigation2014.pdf.
+- Online menus: Our menus are posted on our website 10 days ahead.
+Expanded nutrition and ingredient information is also available on our menus page; see clarification here.

-- Designated pans: Separate pans and utensils are available at our stir fry and omelette stations (for allergen needs and/or vegetarian or vegan requests).
+- Designated pans: Separate pans and utensils are available at our stir fry and omelet stations to meet allergen needs and/or vegetarian or vegan requests).

-- Gluten-Free Zones: these self-serve stations are located in every dining hall, featuring a fully stocked refrigerator/freezer with an assortment of gluten-free packaged products (dry cereal selections and granola, frozen waffles, Udi’s breads, crackers, desserts, individually portioned peanut butter, cream cheese, jelly, pure maple syrup, salad dressings, barbeque sauce and more).
+Gluten-Free Zones: These self-serve stations, located in every dining hall, feature a fully stocked refrigerator/freezer with an assortment of gluten-free packaged products (dry cereal selections and granola, frozen waffles, Udi’s breads, crackers, desserts, individually portioned peanut butter, cream cheese, jelly, pure maple syrup, salad dressings, barbeque sauce and more).
 The stations also have dedicated equipment (Panini grill, toaster, knife, cutting board).

-- AF Station: We have a staffed “Allergen-Friendly” (AF) station at Philbrook Dining Hall.
-All foods here are prepared exclusively with ingredients that do not contain gluten (barley, wheat, rye) plus the 8 most common food allergens: milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, soybean.
-Fresh prepared selections for Lunch and Dinner feature whole food items including a protein entrée, vegetable, grain, soup, vegetarian chili and two salads.
-Guests must use an empty, clean plate when approaching the station – no food is to be brought to the station in order to reduce the risk of allergen cross-contact.
-Staff at the station guide guests on this requirement.
+- AF Station: We have a staffed “allergen-friendly” (AF) station at Philbrook Dining Hall.
+All foods here are prepared exclusively with ingredients that do not contain gluten (barley, wheat, rye) or the eight most common food allergens: milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, soybean.
+Fresh prepared selections for lunch and dinner feature whole food items including a protein entrée, vegetable, grain, soup, vegetarian chili and two salads.
+To reduce the risk of allergen cross-contact, guests must use an empty, clean plate and no food can be brought to the station.
+Staff will remind guests of this requirement.

-- Nutrition Concerns Meal Order Form: For pre-approved use after review with the Registered Dietitian.
-This form can also be used for expanded needs once reviewed with the dietitian and chef.
-These meals are plated in the kitchen away from the self-service areas.
-Meal preparations are handled using separate utensils and pans designated for allergen-friendly meal requests.
+Guests with allergies, including gluten, can fill out a nutrition concerns meal order form (to be reviewed by our registered dietitian and chef) to have their meals plated in the kitchen away from the self-service areas.
+The food will be prepared using separate utensils and pans.
 This equipment is used for this purpose only and stored in designated locations within each dining hall.

 Procedures for using the online meal order form (pre-approved):

-For a lunch request, submit your order by 9am; for dinner requests, submit your order by 2pm.
-You may also choose to plan your meal ideas ahead of time and place meal orders one day ahead of your desired meals.
+For a lunch request, submit your order by 9a.m.; for dinner requests, submit your order by 2p.m.
+You may also choose to plan your meals and place meal orders one day ahead.